venovako/KogAcc/README.md

 When building `KogAcc`, if the Intel's oneMKL library is not installed, please set the `LAPACK` variable to a Reference LAPACK installation (see the makefiles).

+For now, only little-endian platforms are supported, with the `gfortran` or `ifx` compilers.

 Building the documentation requires a recent version of [Doxygen](https://doxygen.nl) and [Graphviz](https://graphviz.org).
 Many routines are documented only rudimentary for now.